The Skokie Park District

 In addition to its thousands of unique programs in the areas of the arts, nature, sports and fitness, and specialized programs for tots through seniors, the Skokie Park District also offers more than 80 summer day camps, a nationally-accredited full-day childcare and preschool, and before- and after-school care for grades K-5.

 The Park District also offers many seasonal community special events, including the award-winning Skokie Festival of Cultures, Skokie’s Backlot Bash music and street festival, Winter Chilly Fest, a July 4th 3-D Fireworks Festival, the Scream Scene haunted house and many more.

 The Skokie Park District is bordered by Evanston to the east, Chicago to the southeast and southwest, Lincolnwood to the south, Niles to the southwest, Morton Grove to the west, Glenview to the northwest, and Wilmette to the north.
 The district includes nearly all of the Village of Skokie, as well as small portions of Evanston, Morton Grove and Chicago.

 District staff and Skokie residents recently worked together to identify park district needs and to prioritize action items in a manner consistent with the agency’s Mission, Vision and Values.
 Click here to view the park district's comprehensive master plan through 2019.

 Five-Year Capital Plan

-Click here to view goals for Fiscal Year 2017-18.
-Click here to view updated goals for Fiscal Year 2016-17.
+Click here to view goals for this Fiscal Year 2019-20.

 History of Skokie Park District